 And sometimes, nothing is more blissful than staying in: Rent a cottage and let Cape Cod Nail Co. handle the manicures and pedicures in your home away from home (they provide everything from the polish to the soaking tubs!)

 Here’s the thing about golf: When your game is on point, enjoy it while it lasts.
 The scenic courses of the Cape provide a stunning setting for savoring every moment, starting with the sweeping ocean views at Nicklaus-designed Ocean Edge Resort & Golf Club in Brewster and the cranberry-bog-lined fairways at bayside Wequassett Resort and Golf Club in Harwich.
 At both, you’ll stay-and-play in resorts as spectacular as the scenery.

 For both beginners and seasoned players, the Cornish-designed Blue Rock Golf Course in South Yarmouth is a picturesque gem, and their 9-holes tee time special means you can quit while you’re ahead.
-After eighteen holes at Twin Brooks at the Cape Cod Resort and Conference Center in Hyannis, take advantage of the on-site spa.
+After eighteen holes at Twin Brooks at the Resort and Conference Center at Hyannis, take advantage of the on-site spa.

 Another thing about golf: If it’s not your day, the next round begins with a toast at the clubhouse bar.

 Time with friends can make you feel like a new person, so spend a day browsing for the home décor, wardrobe, or accessories to match.